samifriedrich/seq-recovery/README.md

 Script (sequence_recovery.py) and input files should be placed in the same folder when running this code.
 The output file (output_BED.txt) is what should be produced after running.

 ### Python library prerequisites
-Please be sure the following are already installed in your python environment:
+Please be sure the following are installed in your python environment:
 - os
 - subprocess
 - pandas